 Map to Massage Program

-The hands-on massage courses at MPC are listed under "Physical Fitness - Massage" in the online Class Schedule and in the printed and PDF versions of the Spring 2018 Class Schedule, and under "Massage Therapy" in the 2017-2018 MPC Catalog of Courses.
-The courses have been renamed as MASS 82, MASS 83, MASS 84, MASS 85, MASS 180A, and MASS 180B.
+The hands-on massage courses at MPC—MASS 82, MASS 83, MASS 84, MASS 85, MASS 180A, and MASS 180B—are listed under "Physical Fitness - Massage" in the online Class Schedule and in the printed and PDF versions of the Class Schedule, and under "Massage Therapy" in the MPC Catalog of Courses.

 Welcome to the Massage Therapy Program, which began spring semester of 1994.
 The Program was approved by California Massage Therapy Council (CAMTC) on June 22, 2016.
 The Program includes the following options:

-Massage Practitioner Certificate of up to 348 hours - does not meet CAMTC Certification requirements
+- Massage Practitioner (does not meet CAMTC Certification requirements)

 Whether you are pursuing career options or personal enrichment, our goal is to introduce you to massage and to the understanding that massage is about connection with oneself and with others, connection that is safe, ethical, nurturing, compassionate, and mutually rewarding.
 For those who want to explore massage as a career, we want to train entry-level massage therapy practitioners who will be touchstones verifying the many benefits quality massage therapy can provide.
 These benefits include self-awareness, pain relief, relaxation, enhanced fitness, and normalization of the physiologic functions impaired by the physical and emotional stresses of daily life.